ahallrq/Hexchat-Python-Scripts/README.md

 `XBAN` and `XUNBAN` - Ban/Unban a user from multple channels - uses chanserv.
 This might change in the future

 `XKICK` - Kick a user from multiple channels

+##### opmsmsg.py

+Sends a msg to every op in the current channel via MemoServ telling them why you were required to override or ojoin their channel.

+This is extremely useful for IRC staff to let chanops know if you needed to kick/ban someone and no one is around.

+You may want to change the template before using as it's currently suited for Snoonet.

+###### Usage
+`MSREPORT <nick> <action> <reason> [logurl]` - Sends a report to chanops viua MemoServ.
+Optionally takes a URL for a log or whatever.